Last updated on May 24th, 2020

 But even though it’s difficult to appreciate how impressive this wall must have been when it was first built I think its remains are a bit of a hidden gem in Edinburgh, and one that’s well worth keeping an eye open for.

-- The National Museum of Scotland is opposite Greyfriars too so you can see plenty of Scottish history in this part of the city
+- The National Museum of Scotland is opposite Greyfriars so you won’t get bored in that part of the city.

 Address and map